-Time period Coverage Data requirements/calculation Data sources Last completed CG.
-Reports on contingent liabilities by CG and by individual CG entities. fiscal year.
-Consolidated report on contingent liabilities and information on the frequency of publication.
-Financial or other reports of budgetary units.MoF.
+Time period Coverage Data requirements/calculation Data sources Last CG.
+Reports on contingent liabilities by Annual financial statements. completed fiscal year.
+CG and by individual CG entities. • Financial or other reports of liscal year.
+Consolidated report on contingent liabilities and information on the frequency of publication. budgetary units. • MoF.